edoardocattapan/ardo.github.io/_posts/2018-8-19-memento-mori.md

-Truth is, we are not getting out of this life alive and well.
+We are not getting out of this life alive and well.

 You will die.
 You are dying every moment passing in time.